mvpxtech/flask-challenge/README.md

 - Flask.
 - Relational or Non-Relational Database
-- Any templating engine (Jinja2, Mako, Chameleon)
+- Templating engine (Jinja2, Mako, Chameleon, etc)

 ## What We Care About